13th May 2026

 This is probably one of the rarest Nikon Fs to be manufactured - even rarer than the NASA ones!
-This is my recently acquired black Nikon F High Speed Version 2, ‘Apollo’ 1976 Montreal body, S/No: 7450350.
+This was my black Nikon F High Speed Version 2, ‘Apollo’ 1976 Montreal body, S/No: 7450350, purchased in mid-2025.

-The body, which is in mint unused condition, is 100% authentic.
-It still has the clear plastic base plate protector and the interior protective ‘mat’ in the bottom of the camera back.
+The body, which was in mint unused condition, is 100% authentic.
+It still had the clear plastic base plate protector and the interior protective ‘mat’ in the bottom of the camera back.

-So far as I can establish this is one of twenty or so camera bodies prepared in Japan with the intention of being issued as loan cameras to professional photographers attending the 1976 Montreal Winter Olympics.
-That it is in mint condition, and came from Japan, not Canada, suggests that it was probably never shipped.
-It is missing its specially adapted, 9fps F-36 Electric Motor Drive and bespoke battery pack, but that matching motor drive has just been purchased at an auction in Japan although the owner is not - at this stage - willing to buy my Nikon F HS body.
+So far as I can establish this was one of twenty or so camera bodies prepared in Japan with the intention of being issued as loan cameras to professional photographers attending the 1976 Montreal Summer Olympics.
+That it was in mint condition, and came from Japan, not Canada, suggests that it was probably never shipped.
+It was missing its specially adapted, 9fps F-36 Electric Motor Drive and bespoke battery pack, but that matching motor drive has just been purchased at an auction I believe, although the owner is not - at this stage - willing to buy the Nikon F HS body.
 A point of interest is that the Nikon F High Speed can be used without a motor drive or with a standard F-36 or F-250 motor drive, while the special High Speed motor drive can only be used on the correct body.

-At first glance the body looks no different to any other very late model Nikon F ‘Apollo’.
-It’s only upon closer inspection that you see that the mirror lock-up switch has been blanked off and the stop down button has been replaced by a significantly larger version.
-The major change is only seen when looking inside the lens throat; the original mirror assembly has been completely removed and a semi-silvered fixed ‘pellicle’ mirror installed in its place.
-It is fitted with a Type B focussing screen and has, as expected, a motor drive baseplate fitted.
+At first glance the body looked no different to any other very late model Nikon F ‘Apollo’.
+It’s only upon closer inspection that I could see that the mirror lock-up switch had been blanked off and the stop down button had been replaced by a significantly larger version.
+The major change was only seen when looking inside the lens throat; the original mirror assembly had been completely removed and a semi-silvered fixed ‘pellicle’ mirror installed in its place.
+It was fitted with a Type B focussing screen and had, as expected, a motor drive baseplate fitted.
 Some sources suggest that the semi-silvered pellicle mirror is actually a Canon Pellix one - the conversion being outsourced to a specialist company at the behest of Nikon Japan.
 Only around half a stop of light is lost in transmission through the mirror, whuch seems very reasonable.
 One can also fit a standard F-36 Electric Motor Drive to this body, allowing for the highest frame rate - 4fps - to be used without having to lock the mirror up.

-There are very few references to the Version 1 and Version 2 cameras on the internet, so getting any really useful information is tricky.
-Grays of Westminster have a complete Version 1 with Motor Drive for sale but only a very few have appeared in auctions.
+There are very few references to the Version 1 and Version 2 cameras on the internet, so getting any really useful information is tough.
+Grays of Westminster had a complete Version 1 with Motor Drive for sale, which incidentally was also purchased by the buyer of my Version 2 body, but only a very few have appeared in auctions.

 According to sources, between 30 and 54 of the Version 1 7fps body/motor combinations were made for the 1972 Olympics.
 On those the mirror had to be locked up in order to achieve the high frame rates, with a special viewfinder fitted - not ideal when using anything other than wideangle lenses.